Our Constitution

 NAME AND OBJECTS

-1. The Club is called the Oxford University Computing and Technology Society (hereafter referred to as “the Club”).
+1. The Club is called the Oxford Computing and Technology Society (hereafter referred to as “the Club”).
 The Club’s objects are the support, development, improvement and promotion of the use of computing, technology and programming in the University of Oxford insofar as such objects are charitable; and the income and property of the Club shall be applied solely to those objects.

 COMPLIANCE